AidynJones/portfolio/index.md

 ## 09/04/18 (Week 3)

 We met up with Adon and he told us want he wanted an api to share the database with other projects and to talk to Elise about anything she wanted.
-We made the final decision to go with yii framework, built a basic template yii project and deployed it locally through MAMP/WAMP.
+We made the final decision to go with yii framework, built a basic template yii project and spent some time trying to host it locally.
 Used this week to look at more advanced yii tutorials and got to know way around basic template file layout, config and database.

 ## 23/04/18 (Holiday)